 - don’t oversleep in the morning, ’cause the early bird catches the worm;

 - Extra virgin olive oil

-- Tomato sauce
+- 2 tablespoons tomato sauce

 - Salt and pepper